grvsanthosh/javaScript-ProblemSolving/Math.md

 ### perfect number
 A perfect number is a positive integer that is equal to the sum of its proper divisors, which are all of its positive divisors excluding the number itself.
 For example, 6 is a perfect number because 1 + 2 + 3 = 6.
 The first four perfect numbers are 6, 28, 496, and 8128.

+### Factor
+a whole number that divides another number evenly, meaning without leaving a remainder

+### Proper Factor
+any factor of the number except the number itself